 The coefficient on the share of full-time workers in the firm is positive and significant for male workers but not female ones.
-A 10% increase in the share of full-time employees is associated with a 3% increase in the likelihood of having an injury claim for male workers.
+A 10% increase in the share of full-time employees is associated with a 0.03 percentage point increase in the likelihood of having an injury claim for male workers.

 As expected, workers in firms with a larger share of employees in management and professional positions have a lower claim rate.
-A 10% increase in the share of workers holding management or professional positions reduces the likelihood of having an injury claim by 3%.
+A 10% increase in the share of workers holding management or professional positions reduces the likelihood of having an injury claim by 0.03 percentage points.
 Similar to the case of the share of full-time employees, since we cannot control for occupation, this is likely to be a partial proxy for whether the worker is in a management or professional position, resulting in a negative coefficient.
 Again, the size of the coefficient for men is larger than for women.
 There is no statistically significant relationship between the share of casually-employed and contract-for-service workers.

-Influence of health and safety considerations on the firm
+Influence of health and safety consideration on the firm

 BOS asked firms to assess the extent to which health and safety considerations have influenced whether changes have been made to how the business is run in the last two years.
-Workers in firms who responded 'A great deal' have a 13% higher likelihood of an injury claim than those who work in firms that responded 'Not at all'.
+Workers in firms who responded 'A great deal' are 0.13 percentage points more likely to have an injury claim than those who work in firms that responded 'Not at all'.
 On the surface, this seems contradictory, but may simply reflect that firms with poorer safety records are more likely to have changed their practices in an effort to address these issues.
 Or that firms undertaking higher risk activities have higher injury claim rates and are also more likely to carefully monitor safety practices.